GLVis/glvis/CONTRIBUTING.md

     - [ ] Add new patterns (just for the new files above) and re-run the above test.
 - [ ] New capability:
    - [ ] All significant new classes, methods and functions have Doxygen-style documentation in source comments.
-   - [ ] Consider adding new sample runs in existing examples to highlight the new capability.
    - [ ] Consider saving cool simulation pictures with the new capability in the Confluence gallery (LLNL only) or submitting them, via pull request, to the gallery section of the `glvis/web` repo.
    - [ ] If this is a major new feature, consider mentioning it in the short summary inside `README` *(rare)*.
    - [ ] List major new classes in `doc/CodeDocumentation.dox` *(rare)*.